confetti-framework/docs/routing.md

 <a name="parameters-encoded-forward-slashes"></a>
 #### Encoded Forward Slashes

 The Lanvard routing component allows all characters except `/`.
-You must explicitly allow `/` to be part of your placeholder using a `where` condition regular expression:
+You must explicitly allow `/` to be part of your placeholder using a `Where` condition regular expression:

     Get("/search/{search}", controllers.User.Index).Where("search", ".*")